GamesCreed

 Cyberpunk 2077

-I don’t mean to overstate things, but the visuals really do blow people away at first.
+I don’t mean to overstate things, but the visuals do blow people away at first.
 I am playing at 1440p with maximum settings on all graphics settings.
 While the ray-traced version looks incredible, I thought the fog effect was distracting.
 It’s a little annoyance while you’re behind the wheel.
 The PC version of the game has better visuals, although it still looks kind of cheap.

 Cyberpunk 2077 was released in 2020.
 Similar to games like The Witcher 3 or Red Dead Redemption 2, and with a similar amount of dialogue-heavy heaviness that some players may find off-putting.
 Even though CD Projekt RED usually adds mini-games like GWENT in all their recent games, Cyberpunk 2077 didn’t have any such game, while it could’ve been fun to have something like that.

 I’m sure I’m not the only one who has noticed that some roads appear devoid of traffic, which brings me to my next point.
-You won’t see a single car crossing any of the bridges at night, especially not outside of the Night City.
-Few vehicles are seen driving about here even when the option to increase the population density is selected from the menu.
+You won’t see a single car crossing any of the bridges at night, especially not outside of Night City.
+Few vehicles are seen driving about here, even when the option to increase the population density is selected from the menu.

 Over the years, many improvements have been added to the game, making the whole experience much more satisfying.
 You could say it’s too little, too late, though.
 These changes took a while to implement, and they haven’t affected the gameplay much.
 The combat and gunfights have improved since the game’s release, and I still love them.
-However, it’s obvious that they aren’t particularly ground-breaking.
-The physics of the game, I believe, are their main hindrance.
+However, they aren’t particularly ground-breaking.
+The physics of the game, I believe, is their main hindrance.
 The bad physics in this game are highlighted by the way a dead adversary falls to the ground after being shot.

 Cyberpunk 2077, GamesCreed